aferodeveloper/afLib/README.md

 This version of the library has been tested against *UNO*, *Teensy*, *ATmega2560* and *Raspberry PI*.

+### Arduino Installation ###

+* To install afLib for the first time, follow the instructions for *Importing a .zip Library* on the <http://arduino.cc> site.
+* To update an existing installation with a new version, follow the instructions for *Manual installation*.

 ### More Information ###

 <http://developer.afero.io>

 ### Release Notes ###

+afLib 4/20/16 Release Notes

+* Add two new examples that demonstrate how attributes can be manipulated either directly or through a transform.
+* Fix a problem with initializing the `spi_ioc_transfer` structure under Linux that was causing errors for ceratin kernels.

 afLib 3/24/16 Release Notes